 Do you ever wonder about your ability to make a difference in the greater world around you?
 Most of us seem not to be in any position to influence that greater world.
-And sometimes we might even have doubts about our significance in our more intimate circle of friends and family.
+And sometimes, you might even have doubts that you can make a difference in your more intimate circle of friends and family.

 Now bands of raiders from Aram had gone out and had taken captive a young girl from Israel, and she served Naaman’s wife.
 She said to her mistress, “If only my master would see the prophet who is in Samaria!
 He would cure him of his leprosy.”2 Kings 5:2-3 NIV